vincent-margiotta/thumbr/README.md

 **Thumbr** is a terminal card box emulator for plain-text notes.
 It walks a directory of note files (`.txt` by default; extensions are configurable), renders them as index cards in the terminal, and pulls the active card into an overlay for reading (content is shown as plain text—no rendering).

+## Influence

+Thumbr favors the analog experience over digital workflow features.
+It emulates flipping through a physical card box: filename-as-title cards in a stack, rapid “thumbing” with acceleration, and an overlay that feels like pulling a card to the front.
+Navigation is biased toward serendipity (random jumps) and branching hub notes instead of rigid hierarchies or backlinks.
+The goal is to keep your notes as simple files while giving you an intuitive, tactile way to browse and continue ideas.

 ## Features
 - **TUI Interface:** Built with Bubble Tea for a responsive terminal experience.
 - **Simple Titles:** Uses the filename (minus extension) as the card title; order follows directory traversal.